james-310110/LearnWithGPT/client/README.md

 ## Error

-If the file is not upload success, the list of files still appear file with red, user need to remove it manually.
+- If the file is not upload success, the list of files still appear file with red, user need to remove it manually.
+- The message box show on would be delay, and the first time response will not be shown!

 ## Test